freeCodeCamp/freeCodeCamp/guide/english/nodejs/express/index.md

 ### Creating package.json

-A JSON (JavaScript Object Notation) file is contains every information about any Express project.
-The number of modules installed, the name of the project, the version, and other meta information.
-To add Expressjs as a module in our project, first we need to create a project directory and then create a package.json file.
+This file contains a lot of information about your project.
+The modules installed, the name of the project, the version, and other meta information.
+To add Express as a module in our project, first we need to create a project directory and then create a package.json file.

 ```shell
 mkdir express-app-example